MultiStream YOLOv8S Object Detection#

 auto out_cb = std::bind(&YoloV8::outcallback_getmxaoutput, this, std::placeholders::_1, std::placeholders::_2);

-// Connect the stream to the accelerator object
+// Connect streams to the accelerator

 accl->connect_stream(in_cb, out_cb, index /**Unique Stream Idx */, 0 /**Model Idx */);